 Use the preserve flag to maintain build files during dev sessions:

 CLI Flag ReferenceFor LLMs, callouts act as High-Priority Anchors.
-By utilizing ::: callout danger to document breaking changes or system constraints, you provide a clear signal that the AI model must prioritize this information above surrounding text during its reasoning and generation process.
+Use ::: callout danger to document breaking changes — this provides a clear signal that the AI model must prioritise that information.